Duke University Clinical Trial

 Anna remains hopeful that there will be a mesenchymal stem cell (MSCs) clinical trial for autism in the near future.
 MSCs are “building block” cells that not only can self replicate, but can also differentiate into many different cell types.
 With that trait they could one day repair or replace a wide variety of tissues, such as bone, cartilage, neural cells, muscle cells, and so on.
 MSC’s can be found in umbilical cord tissue and dental pulp.
 Anna said she wishes she had stored Sarah’s umbilical cord tissue when she preserved her cord blood.
 (NECBB offers the option of storing umbilical cord tissue, a source of MSCs).
 Additionally, NECBB’s affiliate company, National Dental Pulp Laboratory, Inc. (NDPL) processes and stores MSCs collected from dental pulp or extracted teeth.

-Anna added, “I’m excited about the potential of treatment.
-I hope that soon the FDA will open the floodgates so people can have access to this therapy.
-It‘s safe, so let people benefit from it.”
 NECBB has shipped the sibling’s specimen to Duke University for Sarah’s additional treatment.
 Anna is hopeful that Sarah will show continued development in combating the symptoms of Autism.
 She said the results to date have been astonishing; Sarah continues to flourish as a 5-1/2 year old girl.
 She is thriving in school and enjoying life with her friends.

-NOTES: The names have been changed to protect the anonymity of the participants.
+Notes: The names have been changed to protect the anonymity of the participants.
 This reviews the results of a Clinical Trial; the FDA has not approved stem cell transplants as a treatment for Autism.
-This should not be interpreted as a ‘cure’ additionally, the story is not intended to imply there is a need for a cure.
+This should not be interpreted as a ‘cure.’
+Additionally, the story is not intended to imply there is a need for a cure.